Dandastino/SnippetOrganizer/README.md

     SnippetException <|-- SnippetManager : thrown by
     SnippetException <|-- SnippetExporter : thrown by
     SnippetException <|-- SnippetAnalyzer : thrown by
+    SnippetException <|-- SnippetFactory : thrown by
+    SnippetException <|-- Snippet : thrown by
+    SnippetException <|-- SnippetCollection : thrown by
     SnippetException <|-- App : thrown by

+    SnippetException --> ErrorType : uses
 ```

 ## Documentation and Justification